webboty/Dexter-Wiki/nodejs-webserver.md

 All of the below is in the current image already.
-Files which may be more up to date are available in the [Firmware www folder](https://github.com/HaddingtonDynamics/Dexter/tree/StepAngles/Firmware/www)
+Files which may be more up to date are available in the [Firmware www folder](https://github.com/HaddingtonDynamics/Dexter/tree/Stable_Conedrive/Firmware/www) and a [Batch Update](#update) can make it easy to install new versions.

 Contents:
 - <a href="#installing-node-js-on-dexter">Installing Node.js on Dexter</a>